android/ndk/docs/README.md

 Where did the docs go?
 ----------------------

-The docs are now hosted online at https://developer.android.com/ndk/.
+Most of the docs are now hosted online at https://developer.android.com/ndk/.
+A few are still located only in directory "docs/Additional_library_docs/".
+In particular, to see the documentation for Android native audio based on OpenSL ES, open a web browser for Additional_library_docs/opensles/index.html and reference PDF.